 top of page

-Diane Kalen-Sukra Named a Top Thinker in Local Government by UK Think Tank
+Diane Kalen-Sukra Named Global Top Thinker in Local Government

 Kalen Academy Founder Recognized for Catalyzing a Movement to Renew Civility

-Kalen Academy is delighted to share that our founder, Diane Kalen‑Sukra has been named a Top Thinkers in Local Government for 2026 by the United Kingdom's Local Government Information Unit (LGIU) in recognition of her “groundbreaking research and expertise on civic culture transformation which has catalysed a movement to renew civility and trust in public life.”
+Kalen Academy is delighted to announce that our founder, Diane Kalen‑Sukra, has been named one of the global Top Thinkers in Local Government for 2026 by the United Kingdom's Local Government Information Unit (LGIU).
+This recognition is for her “groundbreaking research and expertise on civic culture transformation, which has catalyzed a movement to renew civility and trust in public life.”

-LGiU is an independent, non‑partisan organisation that has, for more than 40 years, championed local democracy and supported councils, practitioners and researchers across the UK, Ireland, Australia and beyond with ideas, resources and connections.
-It is the country's leading local government policy and practice institute (LGiU.org).
-To be recognised by a body so deeply embedded in the everyday work and challenges of local government underscores both the seriousness and the practicality of the work that Diane and the Kalen Academy community have been advancing.
+LGIU is an independent, non-partisan organization that has championed local democracy for over 40 years.
+It supports councils, practitioners, and researchers across the UK, Ireland, Australia, and beyond with ideas, resources, and connections.
+As the country's leading local government policy and practice institute (LGiU.org), being recognized by such a body underscores the seriousness and practicality of the work that Diane and the Kalen Academy community have been advancing.

-Reflecting on the announcement, Kalen-Sukra said: “It is a profound honour and a quiet encouragement that the long work of renewing civic culture, civility and trust in public life is both needed and, in small ways, already underway.
+Reflecting on the announcement, Kalen-Sukra expressed, “It is a profound honour and a quiet encouragement that the long work of renewing civic culture, civility, and trust in public life is both needed and, in small ways, already underway.

-LGIU’s profile highlights Diane Kalen-Sukra’s diagnosis of toxic civic environments and her development of a practical roadmap to renewing civic culture, now used by municipal leaders across Canada, the United States, the United Kingdom, Australia and beyond.
-It also points to her bestselling book Save Your City: How Toxic Culture Kills Community & What to Do About It, her forthcoming Lead with Civility: A Handbook for Uncivil Times, and Kalen Academy’s inaugural Global Civility Summit, which convenes hundreds of civic leaders to share tools, research and best practices for leading through uncivil times.
+Diane's bestselling book, Save Your City: How Toxic Culture Kills Community & What to Do About It, along with her forthcoming Lead with Civility: A Handbook for Uncivil Times, showcases her commitment to improving civic life.
+Furthermore, Kalen Academy’s inaugural Global Civility Summit convenes hundreds of civic leaders to share tools, research, and best practices for leading through uncivil times.

-As a learning community devoted to cultivating wise, ethical and resilient local leadership, Kalen Academy sees this honour as an affirmation of the thousands of public servants and civic leaders who have engaged with our teaching, writing and civic‑culture frameworks over the past decade.
-Together, they are demonstrating that it is possible to confront toxicity without becoming toxic, and to lead with courage, compassion and civility in some of the most challenging public environments of our time.
+As a learning community devoted to cultivating wise, ethical, and resilient local leadership, Kalen Academy sees this honour as an affirmation of the thousands of public servants and civic leaders who have engaged with our teaching, writing, and civic-culture frameworks over the past decade.
+Together, they demonstrate that it is possible to confront toxicity without becoming toxic.
+They lead with courage, compassion, and civility in some of the most challenging public environments of our time.

 Join the Movement for Civility